Cell type annotation

 cell in cluster A has a greater expression of gene X

-than a randomly selected cell in B.
+than a randomly selected cell in cluster B. You can set

 We can then inspect the top marker genes for the first cluster using